What the court considers when making parenting orders

 They must also tell the court if they’re aware a child or another member of the child’s family is under the care of, or being investigated by a state or territory welfare authority (such as the Department of Child Safety, Seniors and Disability Services).

-A person or an independent children’s lawyer must tell the court if they are aware of any family violence orders.
+A person or an independent children’s lawyer must tell the court if they are aware of any family violence orders that are in place or have previously been in force .

 If the court finds there has been family violence or child abuse, it will make orders to protect the children.
 It may not immediately make a parenting order, or may order an investigation or a report from a state welfare authority.
 The court will try to make an interim order that protects the children.